-To show how much our air quality is affected, this Earth Day we have worked with Plume Labs to bring you an interactive map that allows you to understand the quality of air around you, and that of our teams, drivers and partners in real time.
+To show how much our air quality is affected, we worked with Plume Labs to bring you an interactive map that allows you to understand the quality of air around you, and that of our teams, drivers and partners in real time.

 By using the Plume Air Quality Index (AQI) the interactive map gives you an instant overview of the air quality that you're breathing, just like how temperature might give you an indication of the weather.